spectrocloud/librarium/content/docs/04-clusters/04-palette-virtual-clusters/02-deploy-virtual-cluster.md

 # Deploy a Virtual Cluster

-Follow these steps to deploy a virtual clusters to a cluster group:
+Follow these steps to deploy a virtual cluster to a cluster group:

 1. Log in to [Palette](https://console.spectrocloud.com) and switch to **App Mode**.